RyanBingham334/Restaurant_Data_Study/README.md

 ## What This Project Does

-I analyzed a struggling restaurant's menu data to figure out why they're losing money despite having low-cost items.
+Here I analyze a struggling restaurant's menu data to figure out why they're losing money despite having low-cost items.
 Through SQL analysis of ingredient costs, recipes, and sales transactions, I found the root causes and built a strategy to increase profits by 40%.

 ## The Problem

 The restaurant should be profitable—they've got cheap menu items and decent foot traffic.
 But they're still in the red.
-Something wasn't adding up, so I dug into their data to find out what.
+Something wasn't adding up, so I dug into the data to find out what.

 ## Tools I Used